 3) Plan your menu.
 This is actually the most important part of this whole process.
 Do this now.
 Don’t wait until the week before to get this done.
 Also, WRITE IT DOWN.

-Planning your menu takes the most organization.
+Planning your menu takes the most organization when you think about how to cook Thanksgiving dinner with one oven.
 And this is what I mean when I say that your one oven can’t do it all.
 This is the time to take advantage of your other appliances.
 Break out your slow cooker, Instant Pot, stove top and even the grill!
 Don’t have any of those?
 Borrow from a friend!
 I am lucky enough now to own all three of those appliances, but I have for sure borrowed slow cookers from friends in the past, and had multiple going at once.
 Don’t be shy.
 Also, you just need to be ok with the fact that every single dish is not going to be perfectly hot/warm.
 It just is what it is.

 The most important thing to consider as you’re planning your menu is that you don’t have too many dishes that need to be cooked in the oven.
 If you plan on cooking your turkey, roasting vegetables, making casseroles and pies all on Thanksgiving day, you’re out of your mind.
 There just aren’t enough hours in the day.
 So let’s get creative.